 You can use recurring invoices for various business needs, including subscription services, monthly retainers, or any other type of recurring payment.

-How to create recurring invoices in Akaunting
+How to create recurring invoices

 You now know recurring invoices and how they can benefit your business.
 Let’s get into creating them.
-Akaunting makes it easy to create, send and track recurring invoices.
+Akaunting makes it easy to create, send, and track recurring invoices.

 You’ll need to update the information: